 Let's now turn to the decision-making process itself.
 This process will vary depending on customer's level of involvement in the product.
 Here the assumption is that customer has the right to information.

-High Involvement Product We mentioned earlier that high involvement products often demand more customer time.
-Hence, the decision process here can be schematically understood as shown in Figure 6.7.
+1. High Involvement Product: We mentioned earlier that high involvement products often demand more customer time.
+Hence, the decision process here can be schematically understood as shown in Figure 6.5.

-Problem Identification Need Recognition The starting point is when the customer perceives the need for a product.
+2. Problem Identification Need Recognition: The starting point is when the customer perceives the need for a product.
 This could be based on the individual's experiences or may be the difficulties that he or she faces in a given situation.
 Let's consider the case of Anil Sharma, a company executive.
 Anil lives in a suburb of Mumbai and has to travel about 25 km to work.
 Near his workplace there is no suburban train station.
 Anil has to either travel by the company's bus or take a BEST bus.
 While going to his office Anil has no problem because he takes the company's bus.
 He has a problem returning.
 That's because he doesn't have a fixed time for returning.
 Besides, he has to often go out in the city for work.
 Mobility for him, therefore, is important.
 Also for him freedom from fixed bus schedules and rude or Indifferent taxi drivers is also important.
-Anil's wife is a medical doctor and they have two children.
-Anil has often felt the need for a personal vehicle whenever they have either gone out shopping or for a late night movie or party.
+Anil's wife is a medical doctor and they have either gone out shopping or for a late night movie or party.